 - Any one of subjects (Chemistry, Biology, Biotechnology, Technical Vocational Subject)

 - Any other subject

-Note: If a candidate has appeared in six subjects in the qualifying examination, the better of the fifth or sixth will be considered.
+Note: If a candidate has appeared in six subjects in the qualifying examination, the better of the fifth or sixth is considered.

 Calculation of percentile for JEE Main 2017 Paper 2- B. Arch/B. Planning

-The following subjects will be taken into account for calculation of percentile of class 12
+The following subjects are taken into account for calculation of percentile of class 12

 marks for JEE Main paper 2.

 - Other four subjects

 Rules for calculation of percentile for JEE Main 2017 result:

 - While calculating, the total marks of 5 subjects is scaled (up or down) so that the total aggregate marks out of 500 can be calculated in case of any subject whose total is less than 100